xarray-contrib/xarray.dev/src/posts/scientific-data-viewer/index.md

 ## Thanks

 I would like to thank my colleagues: Nicolas Bertaud, Charles Le Mero, Yoann Rey-Ricord, Thomas Vidal, and Fabien Vidor for their valuable feedback and reviews on the extension stores.
-I am also grateful to the community members who contributed by reporting issues and suggesting features on GitHub: hbeukers, paulsally, ChunkyPandas03, and fpartous.
+I am also grateful to the community members who contributed by reporting issues and suggesting features on GitHub: hbeukers, paulsally, ChunkyPandas03, fpartous and efvik.

 ---